seahug/pcph/README.md

 To get more information about the source text "Parallel and Concurrent Programming in Haskell" by Simon Marlow, please visit the [book's web site][book].
 You can purchase the book or read it online there for free.

 ## Building the code samples

+None of the steps described in this document are necessary in order to take a full part in the course, since we assume minimal prior experience with Haskell.

-To get the most out of the class, you are strongly advised to make sure you are able to build the samples from the book before you turn up for the first session.
-There are several ways to do this.
-This document describes perhaps the two most common methods: using a [Cabal sandbox](#cabal-sandbox) and using a [Docker container](#docker-container).
+However, if you do wish to build the code samples, this document describes perhaps the two most common methods: using a [Cabal sandbox](#cabal-sandbox) and using a [Docker container](#docker-container).
 The instructions given here are specific to Linux, though you should be able to get equivalent results on Windows and Mac OS X&mdash;do note, however, that building/installing Haskell's network-related packages is [notoriously difficult][network-windows], though not impossible, on Windows.